ostree-prepare-root - Man Page

 - composefs.enabled

-This can be yes, no. maybe or signed.
-The default is maybe.
-If set to yes or signed, then composefs is always used, and the boot fails if it is not available.
+This can be yes, no, maybe, or signed.
+The default is no. If set to yes or signed, then composefs is always used, and the boot fails if it is not available.
 Additionally if set to signed, boot will fail if the image cannot be validated by a public key.
-If set to maybe, then composefs is used if supported.
+Setting this to maybe is currently equivalent to no.

 - composefs.keypath